 13: Canada is an ‘education superpower’

 14: Canada is a cultural melting pot

-A third of Canadian students weren’t born in Canada, but have settled in the country having migrated from elsewhere.
-British expats make up a good proportion of migrants but others come from America, Asia, Australia and various parts of Europe.
+A third of Canadian students weren’t born in Canada but have settled in the country and have migrated from elsewhere.
+British expats make up a good proportion of migrants, but others come from America, Asia, Australia and various parts of Europe.

 15: World leaders in quantum computing, medical research and space science